Path

 If non-zero, the path will be scaled to fit into the specified height.

-Viewbox properties
+Viewbox Properties

 viewbox-x